axibase/atsd/sql/README.md

 ## Partitioning

-Partitioning is implemented with the `ROW_NUMBER` function, which returns the sequential number of a row within a partition, starting with 1 for the first row in each partition.
+Partitioning is implemented with the `ROW_NUMBER` function, which returns the sequential number of a row within a partition, starting with `1` for the first row in each partition.

 A partition is a subset of all rows within the result set, grouped by an entity or series tags.
 Each row in the result set can belong to only one partition.

-For example, a result set partitioned by entity and ordered by time has the following row numbers:
+For example, a result set, partitioned by entity and ordered by time, has the following row numbers:

 ```ls
 |--------------|----------------------|-------| ROW_NUMBER